 Automating your shortlisting process with an Applicant Tracking System (ATS) can help you impartially filter out the most promising candidates.
 You can make use of the screening tools embedded within your chosen ATS to identify candidates with the strongest skill sets.

-If your initial talent pool boasts diversity, your shortlist should naturally encompass candidates from a variety of backgrounds.
-If this isn't the case, you can employ an effective diversity recruitment technique.
+If your initial talent pool boasts inclusion and diversity, your shortlist should naturally encompass candidates from a variety of backgrounds.
+If this isn’t the case, you can employ an effective diversity recruitment technique.

 Diversifying Talent Pipelines